cakephp/docs/en/controllers.rst

         )
         */

-        // Let’s get orders that have at least 4 items and contain ‘Ye Olde’
+        // Let's get orders that have at least 4 items and contain 'Ye Olde'
         $conditions = $this->postConditions(
             $this->request->data,
             array(